EchoSystem is a presentation capture and playback service that incorporates both visual and audio content of classes and presentations.

 You are able to upload external media to your Echo Section using the Media Import tool.
 These resources are supplementary to the captures in EchoSystem in venues.
 For example, you can:

-- Upload a video that students should view for discussion at tutorials
+- Upload a video that students should view for discussion at seminars

-- Upload materials that expand on a particular lecture
+- Upload materials that expand on a particular class

 You will need to seek further advice from the Deakin Copyright team if you would like to make available commercially-produced media.